Archives and Records Management

 The records we keep enable people to inspect what Boston municipal government has done, allow officials and agencies to review their actions, and help citizens hold government accountable.
 Through our work, we guarantee ready access to essential evidence that documents the rights of citizens, the actions of municipal officials, and Boston's historical municipal experience.

-We digitized more than 1000 historic photographs taken by Boston's Public Works Department.
-Browse these historic images documenting Boston's streetscapes and infrastructure.
+We digitized more than 3,000 historic photographs of Boston's neighborhoods.
+Browse these historic images documenting Boston over the centuries.

 Latest from our blog

 Uncovering Boston's history